-This policy, produced in November 2017, should be read in conjunction with other school policies relating to the interaction between adults and students.
+This policy should be read in conjunction with other school policies relating to the interaction between adults and students.
 Its contents are available to parents and students via the school website.
 This policy includes information on the use of reasonable force to control or restrain students.
 The responsible person for implementation is the Headteacher.